This easy Braised Savoy Cabbage is a delicious and healthy side for meat, egg and cheese dishes.

 - 1 savoy cabbage washed and patted dry

-- 200 ml vegetable stock (1 cup) or beef/chicken stock
+- 200 milliliters vegetable stock (1 cup) or beef/chicken stock

 - ½ teaspoon salt to taste

 - Prepare the cabbage by slicing down the middle, cutting away the tough central core, the slicing the leaves into thin 1 inch strips.